 But aren’t mantids great for pest control?

-This is a myth.
 Although it’s true that young mantids consume a lot of insects, some of which might be pests, when mantids are fully grown they tend to camp out on flowers and wait for large butterflies and even small birds.
 Mantids are, of course, excellent for controlling butterflies and hummingbirds in case you happen to hate those animals.